 Change The Water Filter

-Fish filters are sometimes the cause of evaporation problems.
-Old, clogged-up filters will continue to try working, even if they’re malfunctioning.
 The filter will then get excessively hot and warm up the water.
 Not only will this cause evaporation, but it could burn your fish if they get too close.

 Turn Off The Lights

-At night, turn off all of your aquarium lights.
+At night, turn off all aquarium lights.
 As well as helping with your evaporation problem, this will enable your fish to get a good night’s sleep.
-Fish are diurnal, so they sleep at night when it’s dark like we do.
-Before you go to bed, switch off the aquarium lights and pop them back on again in the morning.

-If your lights get excessively warm during the day, switch to high-efficiency, low-energy bulbs that provide enough light but don’t give off too much heat.
-If you use your lighting system to heat the tank, remember to turn down the heater to conserve electricity.
+If the lights get excessively warm during the day, switch to high-efficiency, low-energy bulbs that provide enough light but don’t give off too much heat.

 Test The Water